-- · visual: shot types, framing, colour and composition - typography: weight, slope, expansion, curvature and connectivity - body language: facial expression, body orientation and gesture - spatial: bonding icons, binding and social distance - sound: sound effects, silence, soundtracks and soundscape.
+- · visual: shot types, framing, colour and composition - typography: weight, slope, expansion, curvature and connectivity - body language: facial expression, body orientation and gesture - · spatial: bonding icons, binding and social distance - sound: sound effects, silence, soundtracks and soundscape.

+A more comprehensive summary of key resources for each of these modes can be found in Chapter 8.
 The important point to remember is that modes facilitate the communication of meaning in different ways and, frequently, meaning in a text can be distributed across a number of them.
 For example in a commercial on YouTube, the written language might tell you the name of a product and where to buy it; the sound (e.g. soft piano and the sounds of a breeze blowing through leaves) might suggest that the product creates peace and calm in your life, and this might be reinforced by images of green forests in a long shot.
 You will be expected to both interpret these sorts of texts and create your own.